bgulbis/Resident_Data_Science/lecture_01.md

 * Define big data
 * Describe how big data is important within healthcare
 * Determine where to get big data
-* Identify precautions when using big (and little) data
+* Identify potential issues with big (and little) data

 Big Data
 ========================================================